Complex box bounds for real maps: Extension to a qc quasi-box mapping

 \textit{Case(d'-b): Assume $I_{n-i-1}=\mathcal R(I_{n-i-2})$.} By the induction hypothesis, we know that there exist at most five intervals $G_j\subset I_{n-i}$ with $s_{n-i-1}\leq j\leq s,$ and at most three of them are contained in $I_{n-i+1}$.
 Since $i+1>4$ there exist at least 8 intervals $G_j\subset I_{n-i+1},$ so there exist at least 5 intervals $G_j\subset I_{n-i+1}$ for $0\leq j\leq s_{n-i-1}.$ This means that we can define $s_{n-i}$ as in Case $(d)$.
 Observe that with this definition we still have that there exist at most five intervals $G_{j}\subset I_{n-i+1}$ with $s_{n-i}\leq j \leq s$.

 So the sequence $s_{n-4}\ldots, <s_{n-M}=s$ is well defined.

-\textit{Step 3: pulling back.} Now we will make use of the way the times $s_{n-i}$ have beed defined to prove $(i),(ii)$ and $(iii).$ For this part of the proof it will be useful to see Figures \ref{diagram1} and \ref{diagram2}.
-Fix $i\in\{4,\dots, M-1\}$, and let where $0\leq j\leq s_{n-i-1}.$ We will prove that either $(i), (ii)$ or $(iii)$ holds for each of the cases in Step 2.
+\textit{Step 3: pulling back.} Now, we will make use of the way the times $s_{n-i}$ have been defined to prove $(i),(ii)$ and $(iii).$ For this part of the proof it will be useful to see Figures \ref{diagram1} and \ref{diagram2}.
+Fix $i\in\{4,\dots, M-1\}$, and let where $0\leq j\leq s_{n-i-1}.$

-\textit{Case(a').} By the definition of $s_{n-i}$ we can apply Proposition \ref{pullback to previous level} to prove $(i).$
+\textit{Case(a').} By the definition of $s_{n-i}$ we can apply Proposition~\ref{pullback to previous level} to prove $(i).$

 \textit{Case(b').} In this case we will prove that $(ii)$ holds.
-For this we need $s_{n-i-1}, s_{n-i}$ and $s_{n-i1+1}$ to be defined, so we assume $i>5$.
-By definition of $s_{n-i}$ we can apply Proposition \ref{folding lemma} to find an interval $K'$ well-inside $\hat I$ and $\lambda'\in(0,1)$ so that Since $I_{n-i}$ is terminating $s_{n-i+1}\leq r_{n-i}$ and we can apply Corollary \ref{cor:terminating angle control} to find $\lambda''>0$ and an interval $K''$ well-inside $\mathcal R(I_{n-i})$ so that
+For this we need $s_{n-i-1}, s_{n-i}$ and $s_{n-i+1}$ to be defined, so we assume $i>5$.
+By definition of $s_{n-i}$ we can apply Proposition~\ref{folding lemma} to find an interval $K'$ well-inside $\hat I$ and $\lambda'\in(0,1)$ so that Since $I_{n-i}$ is terminating $s_{n-i+1}\leq r_{n-i}$ and we can apply Corollary \ref{cor:terminating angle control} to find $\lambda''>0$ and an interval $K''$ well-inside $\mathcal R(I_{n-i})$ so that

 If $I_{n-i+1}=\mathcal R(I_{n-i})$, then $s_{n-i+1}=r_{n-i}$ and $(ii)$ holds.
 If $s_{n-i+1}<r_{n-i}$ we apply Proposition \ref{prop:from renormalization to landing} to get $(ii)$.